Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 retryAfterMsnumber | undefinedParsed Retry-After, in milliseconds

-providerstring | undefinedProvider id (anthropic, openai, xai, google)
+providerstring | undefinedProvider id (anthropic, openai, xai, google, …)

-upstreamTypestring | undefinedProvider's raw error type/code, normalized for logging
+upstreamTypestring | undefinedProvider's raw error type/code string, normalized for logging

 Non-HTTP errors

-These extend DeuzError directly (no statusCode/isRetryable):
+These extend DeuzError directly (no statusCode / isRetryable):

-ToolExecutionError is created internally but, in the agentic loop, it is not thrown — the error message is fed back to the model as an is_error tool result so the model can self-correct.
+ToolExecutionError is constructed internally but, in the agentic loop, it is not thrown.
+Its message is fed back to the model as an is_error tool_result so the model can self-correct.
+Look for isError: true on a ToolResult, not for a rejection.
 See The Tool Loop.

 The never-throw contract for streamChat